Neburb/ml64-npc-sync/README.md

 ### Position and rotation

+Position and rotation get synced by the player that is nearest the NPC.
-I had to sync this based on a virtual `aggro` attribute.
+I also added a sync attributed based on a virtual `aggro`.
 Whoever has the greatest aggro is the one that has the enemy synced

-- Every player that enters in an area receives an aggro from each enemy from 0 -> 1 (With decimals).
-That means that intact enemies will be randomly synced by players
 - If you hit an enemy, you'll increase that enemy's aggro by 1 point.
 That means that you'll sync that enemy, until another players hit it the same or more times than you

-Regular NPCs are also synced, but due to not being able to hit them, they are just randomly synced by all players.
+- Aggro gets lowered every frame until 0.
+That means that if you don't hit an enemy in a while, you won't sync that enemy

+Regular NPCs are also synced.

 Syncing can get a bit yanking.
 Syncing definitely works with the position and rotation, but if you're not the one syncing the enemy, you'll notice it.
 It is playable netherless.

 I didn't tried it with the whole game, just with some gameplays, and we didn't had any issue.
 There were a couple of situations were enemies weren't synced when they were dead, but it is not common.

+#### Non-NPC Actor syncing

+There are also other things getting synced, like, boxes, mirrors, and other puzzle things.
+These can get a bit weird depending on the puzzle, like:

+- Moving boxes sync works, but if someone moves that box, and you try to move it again, it will return to the original place you last moved it
+- Some ice puzzles can be broken if players interacts between these.
+In these situations it is better that one player move only one block, or that one player moves it and others just watch

+#### Bosses

+Bosses are tricky.
+Health is synced, but not death, as it could break the game.
+Position is also synced, but randomly, not based on position and aggro, as the game is unplayable if the boss is always hitting the same player

 ## Dev